Product

 • Growth rates will vary for different industries.

-• Factors like setup times, adoption speed, sales cycles and market opportunities will also vary based on the stage of growth.
+• Factors like setup times, adoption speed, sales cycles, and market opportunities will also vary based on the growth stage.

 How to leverage the growth rate metric